 - Pacemakers with lithium batteries are removed from the body before cremation since the batteries explode in the high temperatures of the furnace, causing serious damage to the structure.

 - Silicone breast implants are also typically removed from the body since cremains tend to stick to the implants.

 See?
 Cremation has a lot of interesting aspects to it that you might not have known already.
-While you’re in a learning mood, why not take the time to check out the evolution of funerals, unique memorials for loved ones and our infographic on death and memorials.
+While you’re in a learning mood after reading about cremation facts and crematorium facts, why not take the time to check out the evolution of funerals, unique memorials for loved ones, and our infographic on death and memorials.